react-declarative/react-declarative/docs/auto/interfaces/IManagedLayout.md

 features: string[]
 ```

-Retrieves the 'features' property from a given variable.
+Returns the picked 'features' property from the given variable.